 Don’t Breathe (Sony) is Uruguayan director Fede Alvarez‘s follow-up to the gore-streaked 2013 Evil Dead reboot that divided critics.

-The story involves a trio of young thieves – all with entirely different motivations – breaking into the house of a wealthy blind man Stephen Lang (Avatar), thinking that they can get away with the perfect crime.
+The Don’t Breathe story involves a trio of young thieves – all with entirely different motivations – breaking into the house of a wealthy blind man Stephen Lang (Avatar), thinking that they can get away with the perfect crime.
 Their ambitious scam proves to be badly misjudged, however, and the homeowner isn’t a vulnerable old man, but a trauma-wracked veteran who was blinded in combat.
-Getting in was the easy part – getting out proves far harder…
+Getting in was the easy part -getting out proves far harder

-From a deceptively simple premise, Alvarez – and co-writer Rodo Sayagues – have crafted a slick, satisfying picture that skilfully blends visceral thrills with nerve jangling twists.
+From a deceptively simple premise, Alvarez -and co-writer Rodo Sayagues -Don’t Breaths is a slick, satisfying picture that skilfully blends visceral thrills with nerve jangling twists.
 Lang is well cast as the blind man, and would-be robbers Jane Levy (Suburgatory) and Dylan Minnette (Lost) also impress.
-Alvarez ratchets up the tension nicely, and while a queasy, mid-movie twist is likely to leave a bad taste in the mouth for some viewers, the director doesn’t really put a foot wrong.
+Alvarez ratchets up the tension in Don’t Breathe nicely, and while a queasy, mid-movie twist is likely to leave a bad taste in the mouth for some viewers, the director doesn’t really put a foot wrong.
 Nice work!